-VIGA: Vision-as-Inverse-Graphics Agent
+Vision-as-Inverse-Graphics Agent

 via Interleaved Multimodal Reasoning

-An agent that thinks with graphics engine
+An agent that thinks with a graphics engine like Blender

 Shaofeng Yin1,4 Jiaxin Ge1 Zora Zhiruo Wang2 Xiuyu Li1

-Michael J. Black3 Trevor Darrell1 Angjoo Kanazawa1 Haiwen Feng1,3,4
+Michael J. Black3 Trevor Darrell1 Angjoo Kanazawa1 Haiwen Feng1,3,4,†

 1University of California, Berkeley 2Carnegie Mellon University 3Max Planck Institute for Intelligent Systems 4Impossible Inc.